 For All Graduating Seniors

-*Please note that there is a fee for multitrack recording requests, video recording requests and/or for recitals taking place in Studio 610.
+*Please note that there is a fee for graduating senior multitrack recording requests, video recording requests and/or for recitals taking place in Studio 610.

 For All Other Students

-You must submit a Recital Recording Request Form along with the applicable recording fee directly to the Recording Office during regular office hours at least four weeks prior to the recital date.
+You must submit a Recital Recording Request Form along with the applicable recording fee directly to the Recording Office at least four weeks prior to the recital date.
 You are strongly encouraged to request your recital recording as soon as you receive your recital date from the Scheduling Office as recording services are available on a first come, first served basis.
 Requests received less than 4 weeks prior to the recital will incur a $70 late fee.

 Please note the following policies for ALL student recital recordings at MSM:

 All student recitals are recorded by advance request only.
 Myers Recording Studio will make every effort to honor your request for a student recital recording.
 However, recording services are available on a first come, first served basis and are dependent on studio and personnel availability.

 Any applicable payment for your recital recording is due when submitting the request form to the Recording Office.
 It will serve as a deposit, which will be refunded if your request cannot be honored.
 Payment must be in the form of cash or check only; credit cards are not accepted.

 Students who cancel their confirmed student recital recording with less than four weeks' notice will be charged a $50 cancellation fee.

 Frequently Asked Questions

 How much will it cost to have my student recital recorded?